Leitrim Senior Football Championship 2020 Preview

 Ironically the longest serving manager is with the club with the least Senior Championship experience, Mal Guckian (Leitrim Gaels) will lead the club in their first ever year at this level in what will be his fourth season with the Leitrim Village side.

-John McPartlin (Allen Gaels), Denis Connaughton (St. Mary’s) & Sean Flanagan (Aughawillan) will also bring plenty of experience from outside the county to the playing pitches around Leitrim this summer.
+John McPartland (Allen Gaels), Denis Connerton (St. Mary’s) & Martin Greene (Aughawillan) will also bring plenty of experience from outside the county to the playing pitches around Leitrim this summer.

 Less movement of people this summer means teams have better numbers to select from than recent years and while some will have missed the coronavirus affected league as an indicator of form and intent for the year, others will be glad of the opportunity to have slipped under the radar and maybe pull off a surprise or two as the season progresses.